Pope Last Name Origin, History, and Meaning

 Carole Pope

-Carole Ann Pope (born Aug 6, 1945) is a British-born Canadian rock singer-songwriter known for her blend of new wave rock with explicit homoerotic and BDSM-themed lyrics.
+Carole Ann Pope (born August 6, 1945) is a British-born Canadian rock singer-songwriter known for her provocative blend of hard-edged new wave rock with explicit homoerotic and BDSM-themed lyrics.
 She was one of the first openly lesbian entertainers to achieve mainstream fame.
-Pope gained recognition as the lead singer of the band Rough Trade and later pursued a successful solo career.

 Mal Pope